skakau/my-ramblings/docs/Weekly Goals.md

 - Kick off skill matrix workshops
 - Pick a tech debt and fix it
 - Find out how CC can contribute to !EMR project, maybe Labs?
+- Sync with Chris about anything before he goes on 🌴

 **Reflection on week**